Professor Shaheen Hamdy (MB ChB, PhD, FRCP) - personal details

 Fax: +44 (0)161 206 4364

 Prof Shaheen Hamdy is currently Professor of Neurogastroenterology based in the Centre for GI Sciences, Institute of Inflammation and Repair, Faculty of Medical and Human Sciences, University of Manchester.
 His research interests include neural mechanisms within the gastrointestinal system, with a particular focus on neuroplasticity and functional recovery following brain injury using human swallowing as an experimental model.
 This work, in collaboration with Prof. John Rothwell (Institute of Neurology, Queen Square) has provided new knowledge about the cortical control of swallowing in man, and defined which aspects of its organisation are important for recovery after stroke.
 Prof Hamdy has prominence in most aspects of TMS, and has utilised a number of complimentary imaging modalities including PET and fMRI.
-His most recent work has begun characterising the role of therapeutic interventions in driving cortical plasticity and recovery after cerebral injury in association with the NW stroke research network, with a particular interest in medical device based neurostimulation.
-His research has attracted over £2.5 million in external grant income including current WT and RfPB NIHR grants to assess treatments for dysphagia after stroke.
+His most recent work has begun characterising the role of therapeutic interventions in driving cortical plasticity and recovery after neruologic disease, with a particular interest in neurostimulation.
+His research has attracted over £2.5 million in external grant income from research council, Wellcome Trust and medical charities.
 He has published over 90 peer-reviewed research papers and has contributed to 8 books.

 Memberships of Committees and Professional Bodies